Action (piano): Upright action circa 1907

+Parts of the keys and keybed

 Ky, is the key in its resting position.

-c, wherever found, represents a cushion of felt or soft leather upon which the different parts of the action rest or come in contact with each other.
+c, found in multiple places, represents a cushion of felt or soft leather upon which the different parts of the action rest or come in contact with each other.
 Their purpose is that of rendering the action noiseless and easy of operation.

-Bnc R, shows the end of the balance rail, extending the entire length of the keyboard.
+Bnc R, shows the end of the balance rail, underneath the keys and extending the entire length of the keyboard.

 B P, is the balance pin.
 This is a perfectly round pin driven firmly in the balance rail.
 The bottom of the hole in the key fits closely around the balance pin; at the top, it is the shape of a mortise, parallel with the key, which allows the key to move only in the direction intended.
 The mortise in the wooden cap on top of the key at this point is lined with bushing cloth which holds the key in position laterally, and prevents looseness and rattling, yet allows the key to move easily.

-L, is the lead put in this portion of the key to balance it, and to ensure uniformity of "touch," and quick and certain return of key to its rest position.
-As there is more or less difference in the length of keys, and also in the weight of the hammers operated by them, some keys are leaded much more heavily than others.
+L, is the lead weight inserted in this portion of the key, which serves three purposes: to balance it, to ensure uniformity of "touch", and to ensure quick and certain return of key to its rest position.
+As each key may vary in length and weight, and each hammer also may vary in weight, some keys are leaded much more heavily than others.
 In some cases the lead is inserted in the extreme back end of the key; in others it is put near the balance rail according to the requirement.
 In some actions the lead is omitted entirely; but in the best actions it is almost invariably present.
 In the action of the grand piano the keys are leaded in front of the balance rail instead of back of it.
 This is because, in the grand piano, the hammer rests in a horizontal position and its whole weight must be actually lifted and the force of gravity overcome, while in the upright, the hammer rests in a vertical position, only requiring to be thrown forward.

 G P, is the guide pin, generally of oval shape, with the longest diameter in line with the key.
 The hole in the lower portion of the key, in which the guide pin works, is bushed with bushing cloth and is made to fit so closely that the key will not move laterally, yet not so tightly that the key will not work easily.

 Bm, is a wooden block called the bottom; sometimes called the key-rocker.
 It is held in position by the two screws shown in cut by which it can be adjusted or regulated.
+When the key is depressed by the player, the bottom rises, as it is on the opposite side of the pivot pin.